openfheorg/openfhe-development/docs/index.rst

 A major focus is on the usability of the schemes.
 For instance, all HE schemes with packing use the same common API, and are implemented using runtime polymorphism.

-OpenFHE implements efficient Residue Number System (RNS) algorithms to achieve high performance, e.g., OpenFHE was used as the library for a winning genome-wide association studies solution at iDASH’18.
+OpenFHE implements efficient Residue Number System (RNS) algorithms to achieve high performance, e.g., OpenFHE(called PALISADE at the time) was used as the library for a winning genome-wide association studies solution at iDASH’18.

 .. toctree::
    :maxdepth: 2